smartlocus/Distributed-Banksystem-Communication/README.md

 # Distributed Banking System Communication

 This project demonstrates a distributed banking system that communicates using Docker containers and utilizes Apache Kafka for message passing.
 The system consists of multiple services, including banks, a stock market, Zookeeper, and Kafka.
+This Project uses four communication types and these are UDP, TCP(also a running http server on top of TCP), RPC, MOM(message oriented middleware).

+### UDP

 ## Requirements